adele97/powerlifting-insights/docs/_posts/2024-11-03-lifters-going-9-for-9-are-more-likely-to-win.markdown

 layout: post
 sitemap: true
 title:  "Powerlifters That Go 9/9 Are 32% More Likely To Win"
+title_rss:  "Powerlifters That Go 9/9 Are 32% More Likely To Win"
 date:   2024-11-03 11:59:23 +0100
 categories: posts
 seo_title: "Powerlifters That Go 9/9 Instead Of 7/9 Are 32% More Likely To Win"